 - January 19, 2024: Applications Close

 Description: This is intended to be an active study to implement, test and report results of an intervention hypothesized to correct a known health care disparity/ies and/or improve diversity in the neurosurgery workforce.

 - Prize Up to $17,000

-- Eligibility: Applicants must be neurosurgical residents or faculty based within the United and able conduct a one-year project during the upcoming academic year.
+- Eligibility: Applicants must be neurosurgical residents or practicing neurosurgeons based within the United and able conduct a one-year project during the upcoming academic year.

 Goals for the program

 - To establish protocol for testing hypotheses and reporting findings to public.

 - To test DEI intervention efforts designed to deliver improvements in healthcare within the neurosurgical domain.
 This includes studies of healthcare workforce and/or patient care.